CharlieS115/Junior-Club/README.md

 The wireframes show the structure for the planned site.
 This site has a Home, Events and Gallery Page.
 The wireframes show how the site will look on a desktop, table and phone (Large+, medium and small screen sizes respectively)

+### Design Choices

+This site is design with parents in mind however some of the design choices have been made to give it that playful look as the site is about a junior club.

+#### Fonts

+* The primary font Architects Daughter was chosen because it resembles a childs had writing, is easily ledgable and has a playful feel to it.
+* The secondary font Exo was chosen as it is a familiar and clean easy to read font that will make reading bodies of text quick and easy.

+#### Icons

+#### Colours

+#### Styling

+#### Backgrounds

 ## Features

 ### Existing Features